-Well-known as the nation’s rail hub, hog butcher for the world, steel producer extraordinaire, home of the company town of Pullman — the question really becomes, what didn’t Chicago manufacture?
+World-renowned as the nation’s rail hub, hog butcher for the world, steel producer extraordinaire, home of the company town of Pullman, the question really becomes, what didn’t Chicago manufacture?
 The city was once the hub of the nation’s electronics, candy and printing industries.
-More musical instruments were produced in Chicago than anywhere else.
-Bicycles?
-Chicago was the hub of that industry too.
-How about pinball machines, jukeboxes, and furniture?
+Chicago was also king in musical instruments, bicycles, furniture, pinball machines, jukeboxes and many other manufactured goods.

-Needless to say, Chicago was and is the hub of a diversified manufacturing economy, owing to its central location on Lake Michigan and the Chicago River, transportation connections, and skilled workforce.
-Moreover, it also became a center for innovation in the development industrial buildings, high-rise architecture and urban planning – for instance, the first planned industrial parks in the nation were constructed in Chicago.
-We are excited to show just some of the city’s industry, transportation heritage, and industrial archeology during this conference.
+Chicago was and continues to be the center of a highly diversified manufacturing economy, owing to its central location in the country, setting on Lake Michigan and the Chicago River, transportation connections, and skilled workforce.
+These factors led it to grow from a settlement of just 4,000 in 1837 to a city of over 2 million by 1910.
+Chicago also quickly became a center for innovation in the development of industrial buildings, high-rise architecture and urban planning, and, notably, it is home to the first planned industrial park in the nation developed more than 100 years ago.

 -Jacob Kaplan and the SIA Chicago Conference Committee

 THURSDAY, JUNE 6